By Cohort | |

 Verónica Martínez-Cerdeño

-CAMPOS Faculty Scholar (2016-2017) and Professor of Pathology and Laboratory Medicine
+Professor, Pathology and Laboratory Medicine

 Verónica’s goal is to determine the etiology and the pathology of autism spectrum disorders.
 She also studies the role of stem cells in the development, evolution, and pathogenesis of mammalian cerebral cortex.
 Her laboratory studies autism in the postmortem brain with the goal of discovering new treatments for autism.
 Verónica trained at the Complutense and Autónoma Universities in Madrid, and at Columbia University, UCSF, and UC Davis.